Cowboy Church Bass

 how the Christian fish came about?

-was a sign.
-Draw it in the sand, and it would tell them that it's never a
+it in the sand, and it would tell them that it's never a Christian.

-Christian.
 Yep.
+You

-You walked up, and you did this, another Christian would walk
+walked up, and you did this, another Christian would walk up and do the same

-up and do the same thing on the other side, and he'd make Christian fish.
-There
+thing on the other side, and he'd make Christian fish.
+There was a sign that

-was a sign that you were safe to speak with that person.
-I'm sure them folks
+you were safe to speak with that person.
+I'm sure them folks over there that

-reality of life.
 I mean, it's, uh, it's biblical.
-It's unfolding right here before our eyes, and, uh, we need to be paying
+It's unfolding right here before our eyes,

-attention.
-Making sure that we got our ducks in row, and our kids got our ducks
+and, uh, we need to be paying attention.
+Making sure that we got our ducks in

-in row, and we're speaking the truth, even if it's not popular, even if it's
+row, and our kids got our ducks in row, and we're speaking the truth, even if

-not the world doesn't like it.
-Even if the world doesn't want to hear it, we
+it's not popular, even if it's not the world doesn't like it.
+Even if the world

-still got to speak it.
-Charlie Kirk spoke the truth.
+doesn't want to hear it, we still got to speak it.
+Charlie Kirk spoke the

 Prayer Request